-Women have also been reported to be more prone to specific forms of depression-related illnesses like postpartum depression premenstrual dysphoric disorder, and postmenopausal depression and anxiety – which are all linked to ovarian hormones.
-The study concluded that underlying mechanisms for the higher prevalence of depression in women remain unclear, which is why more specific treatments for women have not been devised yet.
+Women have also been reported to be more prone to specific forms of depression-related illnesses like postpartum depression, premenstrual dysphoric disorder, and postmenopausal depression and anxiety –all linked to ovarian hormones.
+The study concluded that underlying mechanisms for the higher prevalence of depression in women remain unclear, which is why there are no specific treatments for women as of yet.

 Types of treatment available